MelkorBalrog/AutoSafeguard-Analyzer/README.md

 If double‑clicking `AutoML.py` closes immediately, launch it from a command prompt instead so any error messages remain visible.

+## Diagram Styles

+Several XML files in the `styles` directory control the colors used for diagram elements.
+The default `modern.xml` uses a Material-inspired palette.
+`pastel.xml` provides softer tones like peach actions and steel-blue nodes.
+Open the Style Editor via **View → Style Editor**, click **Load** and choose the desired style.
+All open diagrams update immediately.

 ## License

 This project is licensed under the GNU General Public License version 3.
 See the [LICENSE](LICENSE) file for details.